-- 3. The Company adopts the application of international standards of internal audit in order to achieve the required purposes efficiently and with less economical cost, in relation to the basics of internal audit to ensure the following: - A- Plausibility and compatibility of information and data. - B- The extent of compliance with policies, plans, procedures, regulations, laws and instructions. - C- The extent of the protection of the Company's assets and properties. - D- The extent to which activities, processes and programs are aligned with the specified strategic purposes and objectives, and to ensure the application of these activities, processes and programs by the supervisory bodies according to the specified plans and objectives. - E- Emphasizing preventive control, intended towards desired achievements and encourages the repetition of its performance, in order to prevent undesired events and correct improper actions. - F- Emphasizing the integrity and efficiency of the internal control elements represented in the following: - Regulatory Authority. - Risk Assessment. - Internal Control Activities. - Information & Communications. - Control & Inspection. - 4.
-The Internal Audit Department, represented by the Director of Internal Audit Department, is responsible for the following: - Preparing the annual control plan in coordination with the Audit Committee and the directors of the concerned departments or heads of the other divisions of the Company. - Executing the approved internal audit plan as well as executing any other special tasks or projects requested by the Board of Directors. - 5.
+- Executing the approved internal audit plan as well as executing any other special tasks or projects requested by the Board of Directors. - 5.
 The Director of the Internal Audit Department shall submit detailed reports to the Audit Committee and then to the Board of Directors on the evaluation of the internal control system, on a regular basis and when necessary and at any time, in accordance with the requirements of such evaluation to provide feedback and make suggestions to fill the gaps in the internal control system. - 6.
-In 2021, the Company did not face any major problems to be dealt with by the Internal audit Department, which in case of occurrence; the Internal audit Department will deal with them properly and according to the nature of the problem, which may differ from one another in its causes and components.
-In addition to submitting reports with facts and solutions to the Board of Directors.

-- 7. The Director of the Internal Audit Department is also assigned by the Board of Directors as the Compliance Officer to verify the compliance of the Company and its employees with the issued laws, systems, resolutions and regulations. - 8. five reports were issued by the Internal Audit Department to the Board of Directors for the Year 2021.
+In 2022, the Company did not face any major problems to be dealt with by the Internal audit Department, which in case of occurrence; the Internal audit Department will deal with them properly and according to the nature of the problem, which may differ from one another in its causes and components.
+In addition to submitting reports with facts and solutions to the Board of Directors. - 7.
+The Director of the Internal Audit Department is also assigned by the Board of Directors as the Compliance Officer to verify the compliance of the Company and its employees with the issued laws, systems, resolutions and regulations. - 8. four reports were issued by the Internal Audit Department to the Board of Directors for the Year 2022.

-Eighth: The Company did not commit any violations during the fiscal year of 2021.
+Eighth: The Company did not commit any violations during the fiscal year of 2022.